serenity-is/docs/tutorials/movies/02-generating-code-for-movie-table.md

 ## Using the Serenity Code Generator

-After confirming the existence of the `Movie` table in the database, you can employ the Serenity Code Generator (`dotnet sergen`) to create the initial editing interface.
+After confirming the existence of the `Movie` table in the database, you can use the Serenity Code Generator (`dotnet sergen`) to create the initial editing interface.

 <video alt="Generating Code for Movie Table Animation" controls>
   <source src="img/02-generating-code-for-movie-table.mp4" type="video/mp4">
 </video>

-Since ASP.NET Core offers cross-platform support, the .NET Core version of Sergen can run on macOS, Linux, and Windows.
-Presently, it has a console-based user interface.
+Since ASP.NET Core offers cross-platform support, the .NET version of Sergen can run on macOS, Linux, and Windows.
+It currently has a console-based user interface.

 1. Right-click on the `MovieTutorial.Web` project and select "Open in Terminal."